mustakinalam/The-Birth-of-Vision-Language/Readme.txt

     Running the notebook:
         Cells in the notebook can be executed one at a time by selecting a cell and clicking the "Run" button, or by pressing Shift + Enter.
-        Make sure to run the cells in order to ensure the code executes correctly, especially for loading data or setting variables.
+        Please make sure that you run the cells to make sure the code executes correctly, especially when loading data or setting variables.

 Notes: